Hokuto Vega

-Hokuto Vega (in Japanese: ホクトベガ, March 26, 1990 – April 3, 1997) was a Japanese Thoroughbred racehorse and the winner of the 1993 Queen Elizabeth II Cup.
+Hokuto Vega (ホクトベガ, Hokuto Bega) was a Japanese Thoroughbred racehorse and the winner of the 1993 Queen Elizabeth II Cup.
 She was badly injured in a fall during the 1997 Dubai World Cup at what was her retirement race and had to be euthanized.
+She was famous by having an early great career on turf before successfully switching to dirt on the later half.